rmedina97/liqo-autoscaling-system/README.md

 12. **NodeGroupTemplateNodeInfo**
 `NodeGroupTemplateNodeInfo(context.Context, *NodeGroupTemplateNodeInfoRequest) (*NodeGroupTemplateNodeInfoResponse, error)`
 NodeGroupTemplateNodeInfo returns a structure of an empty (as if just started) node, with all of the labels, capacity and allocatable information.
 This will be used in scale-up simulations to predict what would a new node look like if a node group was expanded.
->**NOTE** This is setted as optional, but without a template cluster autoscaler doesn't do any scaling up operation.
+>**NOTE** This is marked as optional, but without a template cluster autoscaler doesn't do any scaling up operation.

 ### Optional methods